jazzypants1989/jessquery/README.md

 - **takeWhile: (predicate: (el: DomProxyCollection<T>) => boolean) => DomProxyCollection<T>**

   - Filters the current elements in the proxy based on a predicate.
-  - If the current elements do not satisfy the predicate, the proxy will be emptied.
-  - This will throw an error if the proxy was created as "fixed" (with a second argument of true).
   - The predicate is a function that receives the elements as an argument and returns a boolean.
   - It's essential to use this method with caution as it can empty the proxy if the current elements do not match the predicate.
   - The `refresh()` method can be used to restore the proxy to its original state.
+  - This will throw an error if the proxy was created as "fixed" (with a second argument of true).
   - For simple, conditional logic, use the `if` method instead.

   - Example: